Kaylaesmith1/activities-backend-api/README.md

 ![Create Duplicate Follower](images/follower-no-duplicates.png)

-Once logged in, if the user views the details of a single follower post which they created additional Delete functionality becomes available.
+Once logged-in, if the user views the details of a single follower post which they created additional Delete functionality becomes available.
 It is not possible to Edit a follower post.

 ![Delete a Follower Post](images/follower-delete.png)